Pitfalls of amateur regression: The Dutch New Herring controversies: Was there favouritism toward Atlantic supplied outlets?

-We have performed this analysis, and we have documented it in the \texttt{R} scripts in our GitHub repository.
+We have performed this analysis, and have documented it in the \texttt{R} scripts in our GitHub repository.
 It was a standard and straightforward practice, where we fed the dataset, including all records in both 2016 and 2017, to the \texttt{twang} package with the variables in their original measurements and followed the steps recommended by the package.
 The analysis then proceeded to calculate the so-called Average Treatment Effect on the Treated (ATT) --- a quantity measuring the causal difference resulted in by the \textit{treatment}, i.e., whether the outlet was supplied by Atlantic or not, among \textit{all} outlets.
 The results in fact were seemingly supportive of Vollaard's claims where the ATT of being supplied by Atlantic is somewhat statistically significant.
 However, this is not the last word on the matter.
-Recalling our discussions on the repeat issue, we added the dummy variable indicating whether an outlet had appeared in both 2016 and 2017 to the features, and the said ATT immediately became statistically insignificant, and became even more insignificant when we excluded the outlets with zero final scores.
+Recalling our discussions on the repeat issue, we added the dummy variable indicating whether an outlet had appeared in both 2016 and 2017 to the features, and the said ATT immediately became statistically insignificant, and became even more insignificant when we excluded the outlets with zero final scores. {We remark that such sensitivity of the statistical ``significance'' with respect to slight tweaks of the data and/or the model, and/or even how data is specified, is precisely the evidence we look for in the sensitivity analysis, in both this section and Section~\ref{atlantic}.
+It is inadvisable (or even harmful in some cases) to take such a statistical-significance based ``discovery'' seriously and to make further implicit causal claims, as Dr Vollaard has done.}